 A decree of divorce allows both parties to a marriage to remarry.
-If a court is satisfied that the required conditions (see Rules below) are met, the court will grant the decree of divorce dissolving the marriage.
-When it grants the decree of divorce, the court may also make orders in relation to custody of children and access to them , the payment of maintenance and lump sums, the transfer of property, the extinguishment of succession rights, pension rights etc.
+If a court is satisfied that the required conditions (see 'Rules' below) are met, the court will grant the decree of divorce dissolving the marriage.
+When it grants the decree of divorce, the court may also make orders in relation to custody of children and access to them , the payment of maintenance and lump sums, the transfer of property, the extinguishment of succession rights, pension rights and other matters.

-The fact that the parties must have been living separate lives for a number of years before an application for a divorce is made means that many separating couples obtain a separation agreement or a judicial separation to regulate matters between them before they seek a divorce.
+As separating couples must have been living separate lives for a number of years before an application for a divorce is made, many obtain a separation agreement or a judicial separation to regulate matters between them before they seek a divorce.

-In any application for a decree of divorce, the court can review any previous arrangements made by the parties such as a separation agreement, particularly if the circumstances of either party has changed.
+In any application for a decree of divorce, the court can review any previous arrangements made by the parties, such as a separation agreement, particularly if the circumstances of either party have changed.

 When a decree of divorce is granted, it cannot be reversed.
 Either party can apply to court to have any orders made under the decree - such as maintenance - reviewed by the court.